1694521740/The-urban-building-rooftop-Pho-tovoltaic-Dataset./README.md

 ## Dataset Source
-The dataset was publicly released by the HDU IoT Sensing and Control Laboratory at Hangzhou University.
+The dataset was publicly released by the HDU IoT Sensing and Control Laboratory at Hangzhou Dianzi University.

 ## Data Collection